Encyclopedia of Surfing collage

-10 years after publishing surfing's most comprehensive archive, The Encyclopedia of Surfing went digital, and is a continuation of Warshaw's ongoing “love letter to surfing”.
+10 years after publishing surfing's most comprehensive archive, Matt Warshaw's The Encyclopedia of Surfing went digital.
+"It's my ongoing love letter to surfing."

 By Hannah Truby